Say I'm Your Number One

-"Say I'm Your Number One" (also formatted as "Say I'm Your No. 1") is a song by English singer Princess, released in 1985 as the lead single from her self-titled debut studio album (1986).
+"Say I'm Your Number One" (also formatted as "Say I'm Your No. 1") is a song by the English singer Princess, released in 1985 as the lead single from her self-titled debut studio album (1986).
 Written and produced by Stock Aitken Waterman (SAW), the song peaked at number seven on the UK Singles Chart.
 In the United States, it reached number 20 on Billboards Hot Black Singles chart, while it reached the top ten in the UK and several of European and Oceanian countries.

 Background and recording

 Session singer Desiree Heslop – later to take the stage name Princess – was hired by SAW to workshop some "credible" soul-pop tracks, after distinguishing herself as a backing vocalist on the Brilliant album Kiss The Lips of Life.
 "I was a singer who had come in to do a job, and had differentiated myself on a part that the other singer wasn't getting", the vocalist remembered of winning over SAW.
 "So they sent the other lady home."

 According to Princess and her brother/manager Don Heslop, SAW provided them with a number of basic, unfinished tracks for them to choose from and to help develop, including one that later became "Say I'm Your Number One".
 Mike Stock remembers specifically choosing the track for the vocalist, writing "I thought it would be fine for Desiree."

 After a conversation between Don Heslop and producer Pete Waterman, the manager says a plan was floated to collaborate on material between them that could potentially garner a record deal.
 "What he wanted to do, and what I wanted to do seemed to be written by the same author," said Heslop.
 "We talked about doing something amazing and taking it to the majors."

 Waterman recalled of the conversation: "...
 I'd said that Desiree was only a session singer and has just been paid to sing on something we were working on for Dee C Lee."

 Matt Aitken says the track is a very rare example of a song written by SAW that first came together without a particular artist or project in mind.
 He also added that the song was offered to many A&R representatives and artists, but was rejected as they "hated" it.

 When the Princess-fronted version of the record was finished, no major label would pick up it up, and the snub helped inspire the creation of Supreme Records, which released the track and then became an ongoing vehicle for SAW's output.
 Initial buzz around the track was created by servicing it to pirate radio, and pressing white label copies to create the impression it was an American import.